 During his long career, James P. Gordon made numerous high-impact contributions to quantum electronics and photonics, including the first demonstration of the maser.
 His work led to countless new application areas especially in optical communications.

-Born in Brooklyn, N.Y., in 1928, Gordon attended the Massachusetts Institute of Technology and studied physics.
+Born in Brooklyn, New York in 1928, Gordon attended the Massachusetts Institute of Technology and studied physics.
 After obtaining a bachelor’s degree in 1949, he joined Columbia University’s physics department to work with Charles Townes.
 Gordon’s doctoral research carried out with Herbert Zeiger involved analyzing, designing, building, and demonstrating the first successful maser.

 Building on this foundation, Gordon conceived and provided the theory (with Gary Boyd) for confocal resonators—fundamental tools for analyzing Gaussian laser beams and optical cavities.
 Anticipating the important role lasers would play in enabling high capacity communication, Gordon developed the quantum theory supporting the information capacity of an optical communications channel.
 This work provided a seminal breakthrough in the fundamental understanding of the limits of optical communications.